remla2025-team9/operation/docs/continious_experimentation.md

        *   If a request has a cookie `{{ .Release.Name }}-app-version=stable`, it's routed to the `stable` `app-frontend` subset.
        *   If a request has a cookie `{{ .Release.Name }}-app-version=canary`, it's routed to the `canary` `app-frontend` subset.
        *   For new users without this cookie, the `VirtualService` routes them based on defined weights (e.g., 90% stable, 10% canary) and adds a `Set-Cookie` header to establish persistence.
+       *   **Testing Specific Versions:** To manually test a specific frontend version, set the cookie `app-version=stable` or `app-version=canary` in your browser (replace "my-app" with your actual release name).

     2. **Backend Routing (Header-based):**
        *   The `app-service` routing is based on an `X-App-Version` header rather than cookies.
        *   When the `app-frontend` makes requests to the `app-service`, it sets the `X-App-Version` header based on the cookie value it received.
        *   This header-based approach was necessary because browser requests don't automatically forward cookies across different domains/services.
        *   Direct API consumers (e.g., Postman) can achieve sticky sessions for the backend by consistently using the same `X-App-Version` header in their requests.
+       *   **Testing Specific Versions:** To target a specific app-service version directly, add the header `X-App-Version: stable` or `X-App-Version: canary` to your API requests.

     3. **Model Service Routing:**
        *   The `model-service` is internal and only accessible from within the cluster by the `app-service`.